Traumatic Brain Injury and

 - FY08 - No PH/TBIRP funds were appropriated.

-- FY09-20 - PH/TBIRP appropriations were managed by USAMRDC-based research program areas aligned with the Office of the Assistant Secretary of Defense for Health Affairs and the Defense Health Agency.
+- FY09-20 - USAMRDC-based research program areas aligned with the Office of the Assistant Secretary of Defense for Health Affairs and the Defense Health Agency managed the PH/TBIRP appropriations.
 CDMRP provided program and award management support as requested during this time.
 Additional information about the PH/TBIRP can be found here: https://cdmrp.army.mil/phtbi/default

-- FY21 - CDMRP assigned to manage the Peer-Reviewed Traumatic Brain Injury and Psychological Health Research Program congressionally-directed appropriation.
+- FY21 - CDMRP managing the appropriation as the Traumatic Brain Injury and Psychological Health Research Program (TBIPHRP).